shapeoko/Docs/content/wiring.md

 Chose your option by evaluating the requirements of your machine, its ultimate size ([if scaling up](http://www.shapeoko.com/wiki/index.php/Scaling_Up)), how you intend to use it and your skill-set and available tools and aesthetic.
 While the default ShapeOko 2 size can make use of expandable braiding to manage the wiring, you may wish to look at other [cable management options](http://www.shapeoko.com/wiki/index.php/Cable_Management).

-If you tested your electronics with terminal blocks it might suffice to merely detach the grey stepper motors from them, but it would probably be better to disconnect them completely and re-strip any leads w/ broken wires.
+If you tested your electronics with terminal blocks it might suffice to merely detach the grey stepper motors from them, but it would probably be better to disconnect them completely and re-strip any leads with broken wires.

 **Remember, stepper driver chips are fragile and may be damaged by applying power without a motor connected --- always wire things up completely, and verify all connections each time before applying power.**